-Statutory authority for the Department of Public Safety's existence, authority to carry firearms, and powers of arrest are derived from multiple sources which include a Memorandum of Understanding (MOU) between USC and the Los Angeles Police Department (LAPD), the California Penal and Education Codes and the California Business and Professions Code.
-Department of Public Safety officers have arrest authority as permitted by Penal Code Section 830.7(b).
+Statutory authority for the existence of DPS,, their authority to carry firearms, and powers of arrest are derived from multiple sources which include a Memorandum of Understanding (MOU) between USC and the Los Angeles Police Department (LAPD), the California Penal and Education Codes and the California Business and Professions Code.
+DPS officers have arrest authority as permitted by Penal Code Section 830.7(b).